THIS DATE IN HISTORY: Nov. 1

 1975: Billy Reay of the Chicago Blackhawks becomes the second man to coach 1,000 NHL games.
 The milestone comes in a 3-1 victory against the Detroit Red Wings at Olympia Stadium.

-1981: Val James becomes the first U.S.-born black player to play in the NHL when he takes the ice for the Buffalo Sabres in their 6-2 win against the Philadelphia Flyers at Memorial Auditorium.
-James, a native of Ocala, Florida, who grows on Long Island before playing two seasons in the Quebec Major Junior Hockey League, plays a total of seven games for the Sabres in 1981-82 and four more with the Toronto Maple Leafs in 1986-87 during a decade-long pro career.
+1981: Val James becomes the first U.S.-born Black player to play in the NHL when he takes the ice for the Buffalo Sabres in their 6-2 win against the Philadelphia Flyers at Memorial Auditorium.
+James, a native of Ocala, Florida, who grows up on Long Island before playing two seasons in the Quebec Major Junior Hockey League, plays a total of seven games for the Sabres in 1981-82 and four more with the Toronto Maple Leafs in 1986-87 during a decade-long pro career.

 1984: Mike Bossy scores four goals for the New York Islanders during a 6-5 overtime loss at Montreal, extending his season-opening goal-scoring streak to 10 games.
 Brent Sutter assists on all four goals.
 Bossy scores 17 times during the streak, which ends two nights later against the Quebec Nordiques.

 1985: Sabres rookie Daren Puppa becomes the 17th goalie to have a shutout in his first NHL game.
 Puppa makes 37 saves in a 2-0 victory against the defending Stanley Cup champion Edmonton Oilers at Northlands Coliseum.
 Ten of his saves come against Wayne Gretzky.

 1992: Mario Lemieux scores twice in the Pittsburgh Penguins' 5-4 win at the Tampa Bay Lightning to extend his team-record goal-scoring streak to 12 games.
 Lemieux scores 18 goals during the 12-game streak.